 If the Web and Social Media Manager is not meeting the necessary requirements the President, with 2/3 majority vote approval from the executive board and in consultation with the Student Government Advisor, shall reserve the right to terminate the current worker and seek a replacement for the position.

-Clause I.

-The President will serve on campus senate and nominate SGA members to Campus Senate.
-Before the third Senate meeting of the academic year.

 Section 2.
 Internal Vice-President

 Clause A.